sirasagi62/nvim-lcl-lisp-runner/README.md

-# CommonLisp and Prolog Runner Plugin
+# nvim-lcl-lisp-runner

-This Neovim plugin allows you to execute CommonLisp and Prolog code directly from your editor using either a floating window or a horizontal split terminal.
-The behavior is fully configurable.
+This Neovim plugin allows you to execute CommonLisp code directly from your editor using a floating window.
+The plugin also provides Prolog and Eliza implemented in CommonLisp for demo.

 ## Features

-- Run CommonLisp files using the `:RunMiniClisp` command.
+- Run CommonLisp files using the `:RunLCL` command.
 - Run Prolog programs written in CommonLisp using the `:RunProlog` command.
 - Run Eliza programs written in CommonLisp using the `:RunEliza` command.
 - Automatically closes the terminal window after execution completes.

 ## Requirements

-- Neovim 0.5 or later.
+- Neovim 0.5 or later built with LuaJIT (not Lua).

 ## Installation